benhoyt/goawk/csv.md

 When the header option is enabled, you can use the GoAWK-specific "named field" operator (`@`) to access fields by name instead of by number (`$`).
 For example, given the header row `id,name,email`, for each record you can access the email address using `@"email"`, `$3`, or even `$-1` (first field from the right).
 Further usage examples are shown [below](#examples).

 Every time a header row is processed, the `FIELDS` special array is updated: it is a mapping of field number to field name, allowing you to loop over the field names dynamically.
-For example, given the header row `id,name,email`, GoAWK set `FIELDS` using the equivalent of:
+For example, given the header row `id,name,email`, GoAWK sets `FIELDS` using the equivalent of:

 ```
 FIELDS[1] = "id"